monalisaRenaissance/monalisa/docs/source/1_instalation.rst

 Instalation
 ===========

-Since the code of *Monalisa* is stored in a Github repository, you have to use git to install the toolbox on your computer.
+Since the code of *Monalisa* is stored in a Github repository, you have to use Git to install the toolbox on your computer.
-If you are used to git, you can skip the following two subsections and directliy go to the *Compilation* step.
+If you are used to Git and to command prompt interfaces (terminals), you can directly go to the step *Compilation in Matlab*.

 In the other case, just follow the two simple steps hereafter.
+Note that you will need to open a terminal to use git properly.
+On Windows, you can use the **powershell** or the **command prompt** terminals.
+Just search for one of those two by typing *powershell* or *command prompt* in the search text box in the start menu.
+To run a terminal on Linux, type *terminal* in the research text box in the start menu.

 Install Git
 ===========